plone/Products.CMFPlone/README.txt

 lead to the decision to use formlib's EditForm's functionality, as these provide the most automation found in formlib today.

-As a result of this decision we needed to take a slightly unconvential approach as EditForm's only work on one single context, as they are targetted at editing content objects, which usually are available as one context only.
+As a result of this decision we needed to take a slightly unconventional approach as EditForm's only work on one single context, as they are targeted at editing content objects, which usually are available as one context only.

 Control panels on the other side most commonly present settings from various sources and group these in a user-friendly way.
 In order to still be able to use